Skip to content

 4. After selecting the compiler type, select the compiler version used to compile the contract.
 If the compiler version used was a nightly commit, uncheck the box under the field to select the nightly version

-1. Copy and paste the entirely of the contract's content into the text field labeled as such
+1. Copy and paste the entirety of the contract's content into the text field labeled as such

-2. (Optional) Select Yes for Optimization if it was enabled during compilation, and filled in the number of runs under Misc Settings/Runs(Optimizer)
+2. (Optional) Select Yes for Optimization if it was enabled during compilation, and fill in the number of runs under Misc Settings/Runs(Optimizer)

 4. (Optional) Check any other optional fields that may apply to your contract, and fill them out accordingly

-After a short wait, the result of verification will be displayed in the browser, and a success result page will display the contract's ABI encoded constructor arguments, the contract name, bytecode, and ABI.
-Result Page Screenshot
+After a short wait, the result of verification will be displayed in the browser, and a success result page will display the contract's ABI-encoded constructor arguments, the contract name, bytecode, and ABI.

 Smart Contract Flattening

 This pre-processing is usually referred to as smart contract flattening.
-There are a number of tools that can be used to flatten a multi-part smart contract into a single Solidity file, such as Truffle Flattener.
+There are a number of tools that can be used to flatten a multi-part smart contract into a single Solidity file, such as Hardhat's Flatten task.
 Please refer to the respective smart contract flattening tool's documentation for more detailed instructions on its usage.

-After flattening the multi-part smart contract, it can be verified using the new flattened Solidity file on a block explorer the same way that a single-file smart contract is verified as described in this tutorial.
+After flattening the multi-part smart contract, it can be verified using the new flattened Solidity file on a block explorer in the same way that a single-file smart contract is verified, as described in this tutorial.

 Verify Multi-Part Smart Contract on Moonscan

-For verifying on Moonscan, there is a built-in feature to process multi-part smart contract.
+For verifying on Moonscan, there is a built-in feature to process multi-part smart contracts.

 Select Solidity (Multi-part files) under Compiler Type (step 3 of the above example).
-Then on the next page, select and upload all different Solidity files that the contract consists of, including their nested dependency contract files.
-Moonscan Multifile Page
+Then, on the next page, select and upload all the different Solidity files that the contract consists of, including their nested dependency contract files.

-Aside from that, the process is the largely the same as verifying a single-file contracts on Moonscan.
+Aside from that, the process is largely the same as verifying single-file contracts on Moonscan.

 | Created: December 31, 2021